What is Human Trafficking and what is modern day slavery? HT and contemporary slavery

 “trafficking in persons”, whether or not force, coercion and deception are

 involved.
-A second distinguishing feature of trafficking focuses on the
+A second distinguishing feature of trafficking is evidenced by the

 country.
 Through corrupt government